Genetic Technologies Ltd – Consenus Indicates Potential 676.4% Upside

-Genetic Technologies Ltd with ticker code (GENE) now have 1 analysts in total covering the stock.
-The consensus rating is ‘None’.
-The range between the high target price and low target price is between 12.5 and 12.5 with a mean TP of 12.5.
-With the stocks previous close at 1.61 this would imply there is a potential upside of 676.4%.
-The 50 day MA is 2.19 and the 200 day MA is 2.49.
-The company has a market capitalisation of $15m.
+Genetic Technologies Ltd found using ticker (GENE) have now 1 analysts covering the stock.
+The analyst consensus points to a rating of ‘None’.
+The target price ranges between 12.5 and 12.5 with the average target price sitting at 12.5.
+Now with the previous closing price of 1.61 this is indicating there is a potential upside of 676.4%.
+The day 50 moving average is 2 and the 200 day moving average is 2.48.
+The company has a market capitalisation of $21m.
 Visit the company website at: http://www.gtglabs.com

 Genetic Technologies Limited, a molecular diagnostics company, provides predictive testing and assessment tools to help physicians manage women’s health in Australia and the United States.
 The company’s lead product is the BREVAGenplus, a clinically validated risk assessment test for non-hereditary breast cancer.
 It markets BREVAGenplus to healthcare professionals in breast health care and imaging centers, as well as to obstetricians/gynecologists and breast cancer risk assessment specialists, such as breast surgeons.
 The company also engages in the development of various cancer risk assessment tests under the GeneType for Colorectal Cancer and GeneType for Breast Cancer name.
 In addition, it offers genetic testing services, including medical, animal, forensic, and plant testing.
 The company has research and collaboration agreements with the University of Melbourne, Translational Genomics Research Institute, Memorial Sloan Kettering New York Cambridge University, the Ohio State University, and Shivom.
 Genetic Technologies Limited was founded in 1989 and is headquartered in Fitzroy, Australia.